 We all know the Glasgow weather isn’t great at the best of times but that’s not going to stop us from leaving the house.
 We may be made of strong stuff round here but we ideally don’t want the weather to cause a literal dampener on our alfresco dining experiences, and luckily these bars and restaurants are here to save the day.
-With some strong weather brewing (if it hasn’t already arrived) here’s our pick of the best covered outdoor terraces to enjoy before we can retreat indoors.
+With some strong weather brewing (if it hasn’t already arrived) here’s our pick of the best covered outdoor terraces to enjoy.

 Who’d have thought a museum could be transformed into an amazing outdoor dining venue?
 Barras Art and Design Centre (BAaD) is back with their outdoor dining venue which features their gorgeous glass canopy- perfect for escaping the wet weather.
 Celebrating its centenary in 2021, the legendary Barras has risen to become an art and design hub that includes an oyster bar, an events space and a gin school inside.
 There’s plenty of food to choose from including seafood delights from A’Challtainn, as well as MoOd restaurant and Scran n Swally outdoors.